Dirac Fields in Hydrodynamic Form and their Thermodynamic Formulation: Conclusion

 In this paper, we have considered the relativistic quantum mechanical theory of spinor fields which, when employing the polar form, can be converted in a type of hydrodynamics.
 When the $1\!+\!1\!+\!2$ covariant splitting is performed, it is possible to extract from the energy-momentum tensor important thermodynamic properties.
 When polar decomposition and covariant splitting are taken together, several properties of spinor systems can be described in a cleaner way: in detail, we have computed heat fluxes and pressures within the electronic cloud for the stable orbital in the hydrogen atom, and given general comments on energy conditions; the formal definition of temperature for a single electron has been given in concomitance with the above results, tied to the energy conditions, and computed for the case of the hydrogen atom; some comment about superconductivity was also addressed in a phenomenological context.

 With the methods presented here, general treatments of quantum mechanics, which are notoriously difficult, might be taken down to the theory of fluid dynamics, which is somewhat simpler.
-These results will serve as a basis for the development of covariant approaches to the Dirac field in LRS spacetimes \cite{Vignolo:2025ppo}.
+These results will serve as a basis for the development of covariant approaches to the Dirac field in any of the LRS spacetimes \cite{Vignolo:2025ppo,Vignolo:2026qfn}.

+More in general, because spinors naturally couple to the torsion of the background, the most important open issues will be about the spin-torsion mediated interactions: along these lines, avenues of research might span from cold Dark Matter \cite{CapolupoJr} to corrections to the phenomenon of neutrino oscillation and the related $CP$ violation \cite{CapolupoSenior}, to dynamics of inflationary scenarios in early-stage universes \cite{CapolupotheIII}.
+In these approaches, the treatment of spinors as a condensate would fit within the applicability of the polar formulation and the hydrodynamic methods presented above.

 \

 \textbf{Funding}.
 This work was funded by the Next Generation EU project ``Geometrical and Topological effects on Quantum Matter (GeTOnQuaM)''.

 \